 The General Fund had several category codes that had expenditures exceed their final budgeted amounts.
-However, Michigan Department of Education focuses on compliance with the Uniform Budgeting and Accounting Act of total operating expenditures.
-Accordingly, the Academy's total expenditures were under the total amount budgeted.
-Overall, the auditor recommends that in the final amendment adoption process the Academy review the actual anticipated expenditures by function and evaluate and make necessary amendments.
+However, Michigan Department of Education (MDE) focuses on compliance with the Uniform Budgeting and Accounting Act of total operating expenditures.
+Accordingly, the Academy's total expenditures were under the total amount budgeted and the actual increase to fund balance exceeded final amount budgeted.
+Overall, the auditor recommends that in the final amendment adoption process the Academy review the actual anticipated expenditures by function and evaluate detail level following the MDE Accounting Manual.